deer-flow/widget-builder/README.md

 import { inferDataSchemaFromState, parseJSXTemplate } from "@deer-flow/widget";

-const definitions: ComponentDefinition[] = [...]; // Define your widget components here const dataSchema = {...}; // Dynamically infer data schema from states with `inferDataSchemaFromState`
+const definitions: ComponentDefinition[] = [...]; // Define your widget components here const dataSchema = {...}; // Dynamically infer data schema from states using `inferDataSchemaFromState`

 const handleTemplateChange = (newTemplate: string) => {
-  // Parse the jsx code to schema with `parseJSXTemplate` };
+  // Parse the JSX code to a schema using `parseJSXTemplate` };

 <JSXEditor